ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_046/Transcripts/Prose/gs046-1_gs046-1 ~ Denise Holt, Active Inference AI & the Spatial Web_transcript.md

 1:11:30 _Daniel:_
 I'll try to restate that, just how I heard it, because I think it's a really important point.
-The 12 (again, this can be totally off base if I don't have any information), but the 12 components shown are kind of like fully? one way of fully showing your work.
+The 12 (again, this can be totally off base, if I don't have any information), but the 12 components shown are kind of like fully one way of fully showing your work.
 But when you really get down to the last mile and the shoes on the ground, you're in the realm of the particulars and the specific measurements, at which point complex cultural topics will be playing out through the minute particulars, not necessarily inheriting some stringency from a top-down ontology.
 If that's fair, I just want to kind of say it that way.